stevendongatmsft/aaa/examples/secret_provisioning/README.md

 aasp --infile plaintext --keypath ./testkey000 --outfile wrapped
 ```

-# Copy the wrapped secret into a container where it will be unwrapped inside a TEE
+## Copy the wrapped secret into a container and unwrap it inside a TEE

 This [sample docker file](https://github.com/container-investigations/aaa/blob/master/docker/Dockerfile.sample)
 shows how the secret is unwrapped with the script [unwrap.sh](https://github.com/container-investigations/aaa/blob/master/scripts/unwrap.sh).